 I bought this laptop refurbished, about five or six years ago.
 (I know!)
-And of course, there are plenty of up-to-date variations of this model with the top-of-the line components are currently available on the market, but we will not be talking about specs in this post.
+And of course, there are plenty of up-to-date variations of this model with the top-of-the-line components are currently available on the market, but we will not be talking about specs in this post.
 If you are interested in the latest tech, I recommend checking our piece on convertible laptops, we mention the newest HP Spectre x360 there, too.

-For those who are curious, my personal Spectre x360 comes with the Intel Core i7-6500U CPU chip, 8GB of RAM memory, and 256GB SSD storage drive.
-Quite an outdated laptop computer, by today’s standards anyways, but I’m happy to report it still runs just fine!
+For those who are curious, my personal Spectre x360 13 comes with the Intel Core i7-6500U CPU chip, 8GB of RAM memory, and 256GB SSD storage drive.
+Quite an outdated laptop computer, by today’s standards anyway, but I’m happy to report it still runs just fine!
 And trust me, working with the latest tech pretty much on a daily basis, I handle plenty of newer laptops to compare my seasoned Spectre x360 13’s performance to.

 Pre-pandemic (Was it like 11 years ago?)

 But moving on, as I mentioned, I got my laptop back in 2016, I think.
-And all these years, I was handling it probably just like any average laptop user would: to check my personal inbox, maybe to type up a reply here and then, but mostly for entertainment: read Facebook (I’m old, hey), streaming, an occasional Skype (again, old!) with mom, that sort of thing.
+And all these years, I was handling it probably just like any average laptop user would: to check my personal inbox, maybe to type up a reply here and then, but mostly for entertainment: read Facebook (I’m old, hey), streaming, and occasional Skype (again, old!) with mom, that sort of thing.
 But then in March of 2020 the pandemic hit.
 And everything changed.

 Working from home on the tiny 13-in Spectre x360 screen